MikeMugu/Zukini/README.md

 By default, any tests with the @skip tag will be skipped during execution.
 To use this for a different project, you just have to modify the batch file to specify your Test dll and .csproj file.

 ##Other Recommendations
 One other recommendation I would make is to factor out your test settings into your App.config.
-Usually XML transforms are for web projects, however I use the wonder Visual Studio plugin "Configuration Transform" to generate an App.config file for each Visual Studio Configuration I have (e.g. Debug, Release, etc...).
+Usually XML transforms are for web projects, however I use the Visual Studio plugin "Configuration Transform" to generate an App.config file for each Visual Studio Configuration I have (e.g. Debug, Release, etc...).
 This allows me to override configuration values depending on what environment I am testing in.

 For example, you might have an App.confg that has the settings for testing locally, but then an App.Internal.Config for the internal environment, an App.Staging.config for your Pre-prod environment, and an App.Prod.config file for your production environment.
 I have included an example of this in the Zukini.Examples.Features project.